-Ecommerce means transactions or business carried out electronically on the internet, such as buying and selling goods and services.
-One of the most obvious forms of eCommerce is online shopping conducted either by consumers to businesses (b2c) or between businesses (b2b).
+Ecommerce means transactions or business carried out electronically on the Internet, such as buying and selling goods and services.
+One of the most obvious forms of eCommerce is online shopping conducted by consumers to businesses (b2c) or between businesses (b2b).

-Why is it important to get eCommerce strategy right?
+Why is it important to get the eCommerce strategy right?

-SEO refers to various techniques that enable web pages to rank highly on search engine pages and generate traffic to websites.
-It is vital that the website and all the individual web pages are optimized for search engines.
+I have written extensively on search engine optimization (SEO), and its importance for online businesses cannot be overemphasized.
+SEO refers to various techniques enabling web pages to rank highly on search engine pages and generate website traffic.
+You must optimize the website and all the individual web pages for search engines.

-Now that customers have located website, it is a really big turn off that it takes ages to load.
+Now when customers have moved to the website, it is a really big turn-off for them that it takes ages to load.

 - 39% of consumers stop trying to access a website if it takes too long to load.

 - 47% of customers expect a web page to load in two seconds or less.